 - Less Property Taxes Paid by Landlords.
-A decline in the value of rental properties would, over several years, lead to a decrease in property tax payments made by owners of those properties.
-On the other hand, increased sales of rental housing likely would result in higher property tax payments.
+A decline in the value of rental properties would lead to a decrease in property tax payments made by owners of those properties over time.
+These property tax loses would be partially offset by higher property tax payments resulting from the sales of rental housing.
+This is because property sales often cause property tax bills to reset at a higher level.
 Revenue losses from lower property values would be larger than revenue gains from increased sales.
 Because of this, the measure would reduce overall property tax payments. - More Sales Taxes Paid by Renters.
-Renters who pay less in rent would use some of their savings to buy taxable goods.
+Renters who pay less in rent would use some of their savings to buy taxable goods. - Change in Income Taxes Paid by Landlords.
+Landlords' income tax payments would change in several ways, both up and down.
+The overall effect on state income tax revenue is not clear.